 She kept looking outside the window realizing that ever since she had woken up in this dreaded reality all her thoughts have been negative and that this new depressed person wasn't her, but she couldn't stop herself.
 She supposed that she needed to learn how to adjust.

-She took a deep breath and looked at the ocean.
+She took a deep breath and looked at the river.

 Even she had to admit that the view was spectacular, but the company was definitely not allowing her to enjoy the sight.
 Now that some time has passed she had regained common sense and raised her walls again.
 She couldn't, she wouldn't, allow to herself to fall under the spell of Klaus Mikaelson.
 She had to admit that while he was an attractive man –and maybe she did feel some sort of unexplained attraction towards him– it wasn't enough.
 What she really felt for him and for this whole mess she had found herself in was destructive.
 She hated him.
 Him and both of their families.